giulnicole/EpiData/README.md

 simu<- eigenImpute(stats)
 ```

-Here is shown the example of `imputeCorr` function (used by ParallSimu) through each one of the chromosomes.
+Here is shown the example of `imputeCorr` function (used by `eigenImpute`) through each one of the chromosomes.
 Note that the input could be *pairwise* as well as *meanCpG*.

 The default missing values' investigation is performed for M values.
 Note that percentage of missing values in M values are higher than counts' missing value percentages.